Admissions Requirements: Master’s Program

 - Family Nurse Practitioner: one year recent clinical experience.

-- Adult-Gerontology Acute Care Nurse Practitioner, Nursing Administration and Nursing Education: two years recent clinical experience.
+- Adult-Gerontology Acute Care Nurse Practitioner, and Nursing Leadership: Clinical Operations: two years recent clinical experience.

 Admission Categories for Master of Science Program: